Each group played a department within the company. The UML diagrams below result from the exercise and the class’s thinking.

 It was essential to produce quality data.
 The data engineer implemented significant quality checks to ensure high data quality.
 An example of this was to compare item descriptions with a central register, and any anomalies validated manually by experts.

 Analysts should be analysing rather than spending time on creating the data.
-Sufficient ressources should be allocated so that data is made available quickly and potentially separate people do continuous analysis which feeds back into data production.
+Sufficient resources should be allocated to make data available quickly and potentially separate people do continuous analysis which feeds back into data production.

 The database was used for KPI (Key Performance Indicator) reporting.
 Reports were about supplier performance on payment terms, the number of suppliers.

 If management uses the data against the people that produce it, the data will not be forthcoming.
 Managers asked buyers to provide data which demonstrated their performance.
 If the management attitude is inclusive and understanding, there will be no problem.
 People will declare their data if they feel they are being helped to achieve their objectives.
 They will resist if management uses data to penalise.